networkx/networkx/doc/source/tutorial.rst

 Imbedding general objects onto edges
 ------------------------------------

-An XGraph and XDiGraph object allows arbitrary objects to be associated with an edge.
+An MultiGraph and MultiDiGraph object allows arbitrary objects to be associated with an edge.
 In these classes edges are 3-tuples (n1,n2,x), representing an edge between nodes n1 and n2 that is decorated with the object x (not necessarily hashable).
 For example, n1 and n2 can be